 This solution addresses Key Issue #2 "Authorization mechanism of selection of VFL participants in the VFL group" for the case External AF acting as FL server.

-In this solution, the FL Server with VFL capability refers to the NWDAF/External AF that plays the role of the VFL Coordinator and/or active VFL participant, while the FL Client with VFL Capabilities refers to the NWDAF/External AF that plays the role of passive VFL participant.
+In this solution, the FL Server with VFL capability refers to the NWDAF/External AF that plays the role of the VFL Server, while the FL Client with VFL Capabilities refers to the NWDAF/External AF that plays the role of VFL Client, as defined in TR 23.700-84 [3].

 The NRF is used as the authorization entity for the participation of VFL procedure.

-When the External AF assumes the role of the VFL server, NEF registers to the NRF with the AF (VFL server) specific information (e.g., AF ID, AF provider/Vendor ID, Application ID, AF service ID) and its FL capability (VFL server) on behalf of the External AF.
-The NWDAF (VFL client) registers to the NRF with its FL capability (VFL client) and the authorization information used for VFL procedure, e.g., allowed VFL server (External AF) related information (AF ID, AF provider/Vendor ID, Application ID, AF service ID).
+When the External AF assumes the role of the VFL server, NEF registers to the NRF with the AF (VFL server) specific information (e.g., AF ID, AF provider/Vendor ID, Application ID) and its VFL capability (VFL server) on behalf of the External AF.
+The NWDAF (VFL client) registers to the NRF with its VFL capability (VFL client) and the authorization information used for VFL procedure, e.g., allowed VFL server (External AF) related information (AF ID, AF provider/Vendor ID, Application ID).

-The NRF then authorizes the VFL service request for the VFL participants involving NWDAF and External AF based on the registered NEF/AF and NWDAF information.Editor's Note: It is FFS whether additional information is needed for authorization of VFL participants involving NWDAF and External AF.
+The NRF then authorizes the VFL service request from AF(VFL server) towards NWDAF(VFL Client) based on the VFL capability type (VFL server) and AF specific information (e.g., AF ID, AF provider/Vendor ID, Application ID) provided by the AF(VFL server) during registration, and the VFL related authorization information (e.g. a list of allowed AF Providers/Vendors) provided by the NWDAF(VFL client) during registration.

+Editor's Note: The usage of Vendor ID is FFS.

 6.5.2 Solution details

-Figure 6.5.2-1: VFL authorization when the External AF acts as a FL Server with VFL capabilities
+Figure 6.5.2-1: VFL authorization when the External AF acts as a VFL Server

 Step 1a.
-The NWDAF containing MTLF acting as FL client registers to the NRF with its FL related information, including supported FL capability (FL client), Analytics ID(s) and Interoperability Indicator per Analytics ID as described in clause 5.2 of TS 23.288[7].
-In addition, the FL client includes the authorization information used for VFL.
-It can be a list of AF specific information (e.g., AF ID, AF provider/Vendor ID, Application ID, AF service ID) that are allowed for VFL.
+The NWDAF containing MTLF acting as VFL client registers to the NRF with its supported VFL capability (VFL client)and the authorization information used for VFL.
+It can be a list of AF specific information (e.g., AF ID, AF provider/Vendor ID, Application ID) that are allowed for VFL.

 Step 1b.
-The External AF sends registration request to the NEF to indicate that it wants to create a VFL group by assuming the role of VFL server.
-In this request the external AF also sends information that can be used in the VFL participation decision such as Analytics ID, AF specific information (e.g., AF ID, AF provider/Vendor ID, Application ID, AF service ID), information about the data and data type that is available at AF etc.
+The External AF sends registration request to the NEF to indicate that it wants to invoke VFL service by assuming the role of VFL server.
+In this request the external AF also sends information that can be used in the VFL participation decision such as supported VFL capability (VFL server), AF specific information (e.g., AF ID, AF provider/Vendor ID, Application ID).

 NOTE: External AF may register its data via OAM configuration at NEF.

 Step 1c.
-The NEF registers the External AF to the NRF with its FL related information, including supported FL capability (VFL server), Analytics ID(s), AF specific information (e.g., AF ID, AF provider/Vendor ID, Application ID, AF service ID), information about the data and data type available at the AF.
+The NEF registers to the NRF within its NF profile about the the AF information as specified in clause 6.2.2.3 of TS 23.288 and includes as part of the information the AF’s VFL related information, including supported VFL capability (VFL server), AF specific information (e.g., AF ID, AF provider/Vendor ID, Application ID).

-Editor's Note: The detailed parameters which need to be registered in the NRF are ffs.
-The definition about FL capability, data type, are ffs.

 Step 2a, 2b.
-The External AF acting as FL server sends a discovery request to NRF via NEF and receives the available NWDAFs containing MTLF acting as FL client(s) as a response.
+The External AF acting as VFL server sends a discovery request to NRF via NEF and receives the available NWDAFs containing MTLF acting as VFL client(s) as a response.
 The NEF enables this discovery procedure after authenticating and authorizing the AF.

-Editor's Note: Whether the NF instance ID of NWDAF containing MTLF is sent to external AF is ffs.
+NOTE: The details of how the AF selects candidate NWDAF(s) as VFL client(s) and whether the NF instance ID of NWDAF containing MTLF is sent to external AF is not described in this solution.

 Step 3a.
-The External AF acting as FL server sends the VFL service request (e.g., VFL preparation, sample alignment, feature alignment, VFL training, VFL inference) towards the NEF.
+The External AF acting as VFL server sends the VFL service request (e.g., VFL preparation, sample alignment, feature alignment, VFL training, VFL inference) towards the NEF.